History of Aberdeen, South Dakota

 By 1886, a city map was published that showed nine different rail lines converging in Aberdeen from all directions, much like the spokes of a wheel converging at its hub.
-The combination of multi-directional railways and fertile farmland caused Aberdeen to develop into a distribution hub for wholesale goods.
+The combination of multi-directional railways and fertile farmland allowed Aberdeen to develop into a distribution hub for wholesale goods.
 The city grew rapidly and in 1890, 230 businesses called Aberdeen home.
-Today Aberdeen’s economy has diversified and the number of businesses has grown to more than 1,500.
+Today, Aberdeen’s economy has diversified and the number of businesses has grown to more than 1,500.

 More than 28,000 people proudly call Aberdeen home.
 Aberdeen is a hometown that hasn’t lost its warm and welcoming appeal.
-Families enjoy the wonderful schools, parks and walking trails in this practically crime-free environment.
+Families enjoy the wonderful schools, parks, and walking trails in this practically crime-free environment.
 Citizens appreciate their hometown for what it really is: a growing, progressive city offering Midwestern hospitality and opportunity!